steelejoe/laserretro/README.md

 # LaserRetro

 This is where I will put all of the files related to the LaserRetro cyberdeck.
 I have been working on this off and on since the end of 2020.
-This is lossely based on the design of the Laser computers from the early 80's.
-I acquired a Laser IV from a garage sale in the late 90's and recently found it again when moving.
+This is loosely based on the design of the Laser 50 computer from the early 80's.
+I acquired a Laser PC3 from a garage sale in the late 90's and recently found it again when moving.
 I thought the overal design aesthetic was cool (I love the V-Tech retro kids look) so I thought I would make something with a similar look but more functionality.
+I like the color scheme of the Laser 128 Apple clone as well so I am going with that color for the case.
 I decided to based mine around an Intel NUC because I wanted to be able to do some dev work and emulate higher powered devices.
 It would be relatively trivial to modify this design to incorporate other CPUs (e.g. an RbPi4+).

 ## Build pictures